-In the programs, investment and business risk due diligence on alternative investments is provided by MSSB through (i) our Alternative Investments Research group ("AIR"), (ii) an affiliate of MSSB that may provide due diligence and monitoring services, or (iii) an independent consulting firm retained by MSSB that is also in the business of evaluating the capabilities of alternative investments.
-Any firm providing due diligence will generally follow a methodology similar to that used by AIR (described below) in reviewing such alternative investments.
+In the programs, investment and business risk due diligence on alternative investments is provided by MSSB through (i) our Alternative Investments Research group ("AIR"), (ii) an affiliate of MSSB that may provide due diligence and monitoring services, or (iii) an independent, third-party consulting firm or other organization retained by MSSB and approved by the AIPRC ("Due Diligence Provider") that is also in the business of evaluating the capabilities of alternative investments.
+Any firm providing due diligence is expected to follow a methodology similar to that used by AIR (described below) or a methodology approved by the AIPRC in reviewing such alternative investments.

-On an ongoing basis, AIR analysts conduct both quantitative and qualitative research on potential candidates.
+On an ongoing basis, the Due Diligence Provider conducts both quantitative and qualitative research on potential candidates.
 Their research includes, among other things, a review of relevant documents, calls and meetings with the investment team, and an analysis of investment performance.
-Generally, although the process may be modified for a particular manager or alternative investment as AIR may deem appropriate, AIR also conducts on-site visits, review a separate business risk due diligence questionnaire and examine areas such as portfolio pricing, contingency planning, background checks on key principals and other items.
-Their research covers the alternative investment in question, not the investments in which that alternative investment may in turn invest.
+Generally, although the process may be modified for a particular manager or alternative investment as the Due Diligence Provider may deem appropriate, the Due Diligence Provider will typically also conduct on-site visits, review a separate business risk due diligence questionnaire and examine areas such as portfolio pricing, contingency planning, background checks on key principals and other items.
+Their due diligence covers the alternative investment in question, not the investments in which that alternative investment may in turn invest.
 For example, for a fund of funds, AIR's research process is applied to the fund of funds, and not to each individual fund in which the fund of funds invests.
+Also, when evaluating portfolio managers that may be recommended to clients to provide portfolio services, the due diligence typically covers the portfolio manager, not the investments which that portfolio manager may recommend.

-If a new alternative investment is viewed as an appropriate candidate by AIR or the firm providing due diligence, the vehicle is presented to an MSSB alternative investment product review committee ("AIPRC").
+If a new alternative investment is viewed as an appropriate candidate by the Due Diligence Provider, the vehicle is presented to an MSSB alternative investment product review committee ("AIPRC").
 The AIPRC consists of senior MSSB representatives who are mandated to approve proposed candidates and reconfirm existing vehicles on a periodic basis.
 Once a new alternative investment is approved by the AIPRC, and all required due diligence materials are verified, it receives an "Approved" status, is placed on the Alternatives Approved List, a list of alternative investment vehicles in which qualified clients may invest, and is available for allocations to qualified clients on a placement and/or advisory basis.
 Certain Alternatives Investments on the Alternatives Approved List are available to qualified clients in the programs.

-Ongoing monitoring of managers and investment vehicles on the Alternatives Approved List is provided by AIR or the firm which provided the original due diligence.
+Ongoing monitoring of managers and investment vehicles on the Alternatives Approved List is provided by the Due Diligence Provider.
 In addition to manager-specific monitoring, the reviewer monitors overall market conditions in their specific strategies of expertise.

-MSSB removes alternative investments from the programs if AIR, or the due diligence service provider responsible for coverage of the alternative investment downgrades the alternative investment to "Terminate".
-We may terminate managers from these programs for other reasons (e.g., the manager has a low level of assets under management in the program, the manager has limited capacity for further investment, or the manager is not complying with our policies and procedures).
-AIR's head of research can remove an alternative investment vehicle from the Alternatives Approved List without consulting the AIPRC, but all actions must be assessed by the AIPRC at the next meeting.
+MSSB may remove alternative investments from the programs if AIR or the Due Diligence Provider of the alternative investment downgrades the alternative investment to "Terminate".
+We may also terminate managers from these programs for other reasons (e.g., the manager has a low level of assets under management in the program, the manager has limited capacity for further investment, or the manager is not complying with our policies and procedures).
+Also, AIR's head of research can remove an alternative investment vehicle from the Alternatives Approved List without consulting the AIPRC, but all actions must be assessed by the AIPRC at the next meeting.